-- In southern NSW: Brogo, Budawang and Deua West;
+- Southern NSW: Brogo, Budawang and Deua West;

-- In central eastern NSW: Nattai, Kanangra, Wollemi and Yengo; and
+- Central eastern NSW: Nattai, Kanangra, Wollemi and Yengo; and

-- In northern NSW: Levers, Timbarra, Tuggalo, Willi Willi, Cataract and Cathedral Rock.
+- Northern NSW: Levers, Timbarra, Tuggalo, Willi Willi, Cataract and Cathedral Rock.

-Dunphy Wildlife Fund is currently without Government funding.
+The Dunphy Wilderness Fund is currently without Government funding.

-In the United States land philanthropists have played a crucial role in protecting wilderness areas.
+In the United States philanthropists have played a crucial role in protecting wilderness areas.

 Wilderness supporters in NSW can still bequest a green legacy for future generations and for nature through the Colong Foundation for Wilderness.
 With your support our wilderness vision can be achieved.
 Simply make a donation to the Colong Foundation.
 Donations to the Foundation are tax deductible.